 There is a calmness and peacefulness within Kerala especially around the Sivananda ashram, where I stayed.
 I felt incredibly safe in India here.

-Once I was settled in Kerala I spoke to the local women who informed me that South India is a great place to start as it is much safer to travel alone.
-Other areas I have been recommended are safe for women travelling alone are Bangalore and Rishikesh.
+Once I was settled in Kerala I spoke to the local women who informed me that South India is a great place to start as a solo female traveller.
+They said that it is much safer to travel alone.
+Other areas I have been recommended that are safe for women travelling alone are Bangalore and Rishikesh.

 Another recommendation I received if the Indian culture is completely new to you.
 Is to travel to Sri Lanka first, which is very safe for female solo travellers.
 The culture, climate and food are very similar to South India but much more Western.